-Recommended Grade Level: 10, 11, 12 or teacher recommendation

-Recommended Prerequisites: Intermediate Chorus

-Credits: 1 semester course, 1 credit per semester.
-The nature of this course allows for successive semesters of instruction at an advanced level provided that defined proficiencies and content standards are utilized.

-Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma
+- •Recommended Grade Level: 10, 11, 12 or teacher recommendation - •Recommended Prerequisites: Intermediate Chorus - •Credits: 1 semester course, 1 credit per semester.
+The nature of this course allows for successive semesters of instruction at an advanced level provided that defined proficiencies and content standards are utilized. - •Counts as a Directed Elective or Elective for all diplomas - •Fulfills a Fine Arts requirement for the Core 40 Academic Honors Diploma - Laboratory course